 I am a Michigan native who has had a love for running since high school.
 I love running for the camaraderie and how it challenges me both physically and mentally.
 I feel privileged to be able to help with the Grand Rapids Triathlon and the elite athletes competing there.
 I am active as a volunteer in my church and always looking for ways to get involved in my community.
 I have worked for Cascade Engineering for the past 7 years in program management, marketing and inside sales.
 I live in Lowell with my 12 year old daughter Sara who shares my love for running and all things outdoors no matter the weather.

 I have played soccer and other sports since I was in middle school and have made physical activity an important part of my life.
 I began practicing yoga about 7 years ago which has helped a lot with strength, endurance and peace of mind.
 I never enjoyed running, and throughout my life I have worked on cardio by participating in team sports.
-A few years ago I developed a blood clot that travelled to one of my lungs and after a few months of inactivity I started running so that I could stay active.
-I ran my first 5k on my 45th birthday at the Pink Arrow Quiver run and ran the Susan G. Koman that year and ran both races in 2012 with my wife, who was just finishing up chemo treatment for Breast Cancer.
-This year my goal is to participate in more 5ks, working toward a 10k and perhaps the Tough Mudder or the Zombie Run, and who knows maybe even a half marathon some day.
+A few years ago ran my first 5k at the Pink Arrow Quiver and added in some fun runs like the Zombie Dash in 2013.
+This year my goal is to participate in more a few 10ks, working toward a 25k in 2015.
 I work at Priority Health in product development on consumer engaged health plans and fundamentally believe that staying in good shape and eating well is one of the keys to maintaining a good quality of life in the long run, pardon the pun.

 Back in 2006 I saw a race where people were swimming, biking and running.
 I thought those people are nuts, but I always like new adventures and I said to myself, “I can do that.”
 Since then I have spent a lot of money on special shoes, watches, bikes and tight clothes.
 I have completed many races from sprint distance to full Ironman.
 I enjoy seeing people accomplish their goals and finish races that I once thought was nuts.
 I am thankful to have the support from my wife Sara and our two girls Marysa and Samantha.
 Without their support I wouldn”t be able to be involved in this great sport.